Instagram's founders are leaving the company

 Spokespeople for Facebook and Instagram declined to comment further on why the executives had decided to step down, referring back to Systrom's blog post.

 It wasn't clear how long the two founders will continue working at the company.
+The news of their departures was first reported by The New York Times.

 Instagram has become an increasingly important part of the Facebook empire at a time when Zuckerberg is grappling with a series of crises at the social network he built.
 Facebook is under fire for its handling of users' data and its failure to halt the spread of misinformation, most notably during the US presidential election in 2016.